IBM VPC Licensing

 IBM Cloud Paks

 IBM Cloud Paks are containerized solutions that use VPC licensing.
-Each product within a Cloud Pak might have a different VPC to license ratio.
+Each product within a Cloud Pak might have a different VPC-to-license ratio.
 For instance, one product could require 1 VPC per license, while another might require 1/2 or 1/8 VPC per license.

 IBM MQ